tirzak/zdesk-code/README.md

 #### Step 2:

-Run `pip install -r requirements.txt -v` to install the required packages
+Run `pip3 install -r requirements.txt -v` in a terminal to install the required packages

 #### Step 3: